See also : Cars 1920s Cars 1930s Cars 1930-33 Cars 1934-35 Cars 1936-37

 No American customer is interested and the Bugatti - Vanden Plas car returns to London.
 It is appreciated by Bugatti who pictures it in the 1937-1938 catalog and exhibits it at the 1938 London Motor Show, but it will nevertheless remain unique.

-This masterpiece of the Franco-British pre-war automobile was sold for $ 9.7M by Bonhams on March 10, 2016, lot 139.
-Its perfect working condition is demonstrated in the video shared by the auction house.
+This spectacular Franco-British pre-war automobile was sold for $ 9.7M by Bonhams on March 10, 2016, lot 139.
+Its perfect working condition was demonstrated in the video shared by the auction house.

 57 SC Atalante

 2008 SOLD for $ 7.9M by Gooding

 The 57 SC Atalante coupe of 1937 was sold for $ 7.9M.
 A 35 B of 1928 originally owned by Louis Chiron was sold for $ 1.45M.
 A 55 roadster was sold for $ 1.75M.